End National Debt Holdings Debt Collection Harassment

 1. No Excessive Phone Calls

 Debt collectors cannot call you repeatedly throughout the day.
-If you get multiple calls daily from National Debt Holdings, they may violate the FDCPA.
+If you believe you’re getting multiple calls daily from National Debt Holdings, they may be potentially violating the FDCPA.
 You can ask the collector to stop calling you at specific times.

 2. No Threatening Behavior

 Federal law strictly prohibits threats of physical harm, jail time, or public humiliation.
-If National Debt Holdings has made these kinds of threats, it is breaking the law.
+If you believe National Debt Holdings has made these kinds of threats, they may potentially be violating the law.

 3. No Harassment

 Debt collectors are not allowed to use offensive language or intimidate you.
-If National Debt Holdings harass you, they violate your FDCPA rights.
+If you think National Debt Holdings is harassing you, they may be potentially violating your FDCPA rights.

 4. No False Claims or Pressure

 Debt collectors are not allowed to misrepresent the amount you owe, the status of the debt, or their legal rights.
-If National Debt Holdings is making false claims or pressuring you for payments, they are committing fraud.
-In the context of sales and the acquisition and management of account receivables portfolios, it is crucial to be aware of these tactics to protect your rights.
+If you believe National Debt Holdings is making false claims or pressuring you for payments, they may potentially be committing fraud.
+In the context of sales and the acquisition and management of accounts receivable portfolios, it is crucial to be aware of these tactics to protect your rights.

 5. No Contact with Third Parties

 If National Debt Holdings has your contact information, they cannot call your friends, family, or employer about the debt.
-They are breaking the law if they’ve contacted anyone other than you regarding your debt.
+If you believe they’ve contacted anyone other than you regarding your debt, they may potentially be violating the law.

 Also read: First National Collection Bureau Debt Collection Harassment